Attila Abonyi

-Attila Abonyi (born 16 August 1946 in Budapest) is a former Hungarian-born Australian soccer manager and player and played for the Australia national team.
+Attila Abonyi (16 August 1946 – 6 July 2023) was a soccer manager and player.
+Born in Hungary, he played for the Australia national team.

-Abonyi made his senior international debut for Australia in 1967 at age 20, and had earned 61 caps, including appearing in the 1974 World Cup; Australia's first entry into the World Cup.
+Abonyi made his senior international debut for Australia in 1967 at the age of 20.
+He earned 61 caps, including appearing in the 1974 World Cup; Australia's first entry into the World Cup.
 In his first nine matches for Australia, he scored eleven goals all coming from the 1967 South Vietnam Independence Cup.
 He scored his first of three international goals against New Zealand in November 1967.

 Early life

 Attila Abonyi was born and raised in Budapest, Hungary.
-Abonyi did not play regular football in Hungary, as he could not play junior competitive football until the age of twelve.
-He migrated from Budapest to Melbourne at age 10 after the Hungarian Revolution of 1956.
+He did not play regular football in Hungary, as he could not play at a junior competitive level until the age of twelve.
+He migrated from Budapest to Melbourne at the age of 10 after the Hungarian Revolution of 1956.
 He started playing for the St Kilda junior club when he turned 11 years old.
-He moved to his home club Melbourne Hungaria at age 14 until he made the senior team in 1962.
+He moved to his home club Melbourne Hungaria at 14, before making the senior team in 1962.

 Club career

-Born in Hungary, he took up football after emigrating to Australia at age 10 in 1957.
-Attila played his senior debut for Melbourne Hungaria in 1962 at 15 years of age in the old Victorian State League.
+Born in Hungary, he took up football after emigrating to Australia at the age of 10 in 1957.
+In 1962, at 15 years old, Attila played his senior debut for Melbourne Hungaria in the old Victorian State League.
 In 1967 Abonyi was a key player in helping the club achieve their first ever State League title.
 He was the top goalscorer for that season with 31 goals in 29 games, and he scored the goal that won them the title.
-In that same year Abonyi was man of the match in helping Melbourne Hungaria win the Australian Cup, with a hat-trick, to defeat the favoured APIA Leichhardt 4-3 in extra-time.
+In the same year, Abonyi was man of the match in helping Melbourne Hungaria win the Australian Cup, with a hat-trick, to defeat the favoured APIA Leichhardt 4–3 in extra-time.
 This turned out to be his final season with Melbourne Hungaria.

-He moved to Sydney and joined St. George-Budapest between 1969 and 1976 where he was part of three NSW State League titles, before finishing his career with Sydney Croatia between 1977 and 1979.
+Abonyi moved to Sydney and joined St. George-Budapest between 1969 and 1976, where he was part of three New South Wales State League titles, before finishing his career with Sydney Croatia between 1977 and 1979.
 In June 1975, Abonyi made a guest appearance for a touring Manchester United side, coming on as a substitute for David McCreery against Queensland.
 He scored United's third goal in a 3–0 win.

 International career

-Abonyi made his debut for Australia in May 1967 when he played against Scotland.
-The national team traveled to Vietnam for a friendship tournament where scored a hat-trick on debut against New Zealand, and then scored another hat-trick in his second match against Singapore a few days later.
+Abonyi made his debut for the Australia national team in May 1967 when he played against Scotland.
+The national team traveled to Vietnam for a friendship tournament where he scored a hat-trick on debut against New Zealand, and then scored another hat-trick in his second match against Singapore a few days later.

-He is well known for being a member of the Australian 1974 World Cup squad in West Germany and also represented New South Wales and Victoria.
+Abonyi was well known for being a member of the Australian 1974 World Cup squad in West Germany and also represented New South Wales and Victoria.
 He scored 25 international goals for Australia in 61 games between 1967 and 1977 making him tied as the fifth highest goal scorer for Australia.
 He made a total of 88 appearances for Australia and scored 36 goals.